gevans3000/bitdash3/TASKS.md

 ---

+---

+# IMPLEMENTATION GUIDELINES

+## Parallelization Strategy
+- Each track in Phase 2 can be developed by separate team members simultaneously
+- Within each track, tackle tasks from top to bottom as they often have internal dependencies
+- Phase 3 tasks should only begin after their dependent components from Phase 2 are complete
+- Focus on testing at component boundaries to ensure smooth integration

+## General Principles
-Implementation Note: Prioritize tasks based on core functionality and gradually enhance with advanced features.
-Maintain minimal compute principles by leveraging browser capabilities, efficient data structures, and smart caching strategies.
-When implementing API calls, always adhere to the rate limits documented in the README.md file.
+- Prioritize tasks based on core functionality and gradually enhance with advanced features
+- Maintain minimal compute principles by leveraging browser capabilities, efficient data structures, and smart caching
+- When implementing API calls, always adhere to the rate limits documented in the README.md file
+- Components should be developed with isolation in mind, using clear interfaces between systems
+- Early performance testing should be conducted even on Phase 1 tasks to establish baselines

 ---